rokwire/illinois-app/.github/ISSUE_TEMPLATE/accessibility-report.md

 **To Reproduce**
 **Steps to reproduce the behavior:**
 1. Go to '...'
-Click on '....'
+2. Click on '....'
-Scroll down to '....'
+3. Scroll down to '....'
-See error
+4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you <u>expect</u> to happen.

 **Actual behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what <u>actually <u> happens.

 **Screenshots**